ryan-l-robinson/theology.ryanrobinson.ca/content/about/about.md

   order: 2
 ---

-Hi, I’m Ryan Robinson.
+I’m Ryan Robinson.
 I’ve been working in technology for my adult life, especially websites, Microsoft 365, and CRM systems.
-On this site I document some of the work I’ve done, whether within a full-time job, freelance work, or as a personal side project.
+I am now primarily focused on website development, particularly in Drupal.
+On this site I document some of the work I’ve done, whether within a full-time job, freelance work, volunteering, or as a personal side project.
+I hope you find some of it useful.

 If you're interested in more from me beyond tech, see [ryanrobinson.ca](https://ryanrobinson.ca).

 ## Technical Education and Certifications

-I have a Bachelor of Computing Honours from Queen's University in Kingston, Ontario, Canada, with a specialization in Cognitive Science.
+I completed a Bachelor of Computing Honours from Queen's University in Kingston, Ontario, Canada, with a specialization in Cognitive Science.
 More recently, I have obtained Microsoft 365 certifications:

 ### Microsoft 365 Certified: Enterprise Administrator Expert